India women's cricket team in England in 2014

 The India women's cricket team toured England during the 2014 season where they defeated England in a one-off Test.
-This was India's first Test since 2006 and their second victory against England.
+This was India women's first Test since 2006 and their second victory against England.

-There was also a three match ODI series which was the part of the 2014–16 ICC Women's Championship.
+There was also a three-match ODI series which was the part of the 2014–16 ICC Women's Championship.
 England won the series 2–0 as the third match was washed out.